Syrian forces fire Scud missiles at rebels - U.S. official

 News of Syria's use of Scud missiles broke as Western and Arab nations sympathetic to the uprising against Assad gave full political recognition to the opposition.

-(Reporting by David Alexander in Washington and Adrian Croft in Brussels; Editing by Michael Roddy and David Brunnstrom)
+(Reporting by David Alexander in Washington and Adrian Croft in Brussels; Editing by Michael Roddy)